 Miami, FL 33132

 If using a GPS, enter “PORT OF MIAMI” or the address: 1015 N. America Way, Miami, Florida 33132.
-Once at the Port's bridge, turn off your GPS, stay in the left lane, and follow the signs to designated terminal (looks for the signs leading to the Norwegian Sky).
+Once at the Port's bridge, turn off your GPS, stay in the left lane, and follow the signs to designated terminal (looks for the signs leading to the Royal Caribbean Navigator of the Seas).

 Taxi & Other Shuttle Service

-Taxis/Uber/Lyft are always available.
-Miami International Airport: Approximately $20 each way.
-Fort Lauderdale International: Approximately $50 each way.
+Taxis/Uber/Lyft are the fastest and cheapest mode of transportation to the port from Miami International Airport: Approximately $25 each way.
+Fort Lauderdale International: Approximately $55 each way.

 If you are parking at the port, drop off your party at the bag drop area (with baggage) and let them check the bags with the porters.
 The designated driver should proceed to the parking garage, park the car and return to his/her party at the terminal.